-Students on this pathway will study the core subjects (Mathematics, English Language, English Literature and Combined Science.
-In addition, students studying on this pathway will receive an additional time allocation in English and Mathematics to ensure that they can successfully access their Level 2 courses and be adequately prepared for opportunities that are available Post-16.
-Students will continue with three of their subjects.
+Students on this pathway will study the core subjects (Mathematics, English Language, English Literature and Combined Science).
+In addition, students on this pathway will complete the Level 2 Functional Skills Qualification in English and Maths.
+Students will select three option subjects.
 It is strongly recommended that one of these is vocational.
-They also have an opportunity to take Psychology, Media Studies or Business studies
+They also have an opportunity to take Media Studies or Business studies.

-Summary of Options Pathways Pathway Core Subjects Option 1 Further Options Triple Science Pathway You will be told by the Head of Science if you can take this pathway Mathematics, English Language, English Literature, Biology, Chemistry, Physics and R.E (Short Course) Keep one from: History, Geography, French, German, Spanish Keep any other two subjects from Year 9 and drop three Some may opt to pick up one new subject in place of a subject currently studied.
-These options are: Economics, (10 GCSEs) (7 GCSEs) (1 GCSE) Psychology or Media (2 GCSEs) EBacc Pathway Mathematics, English Language, English Literature, Combined Science (Trilogy) and R.E (Short Course) Keep one from: History, Geography French, German, Spanish Keep any other three subjects from Year 9 and drop two Some may opt to pick up one new subject in place of a subject currently studied.
-These options are: Economics, Psychology, Business Studies or Media To qualify for the EBacc a language and a humanities should be (10 GCSEs) (6 GCSEs) (1 GCSEs) retained.
-(3 GCSEs) Core Pathway Mathematics, English Language, English Literature, Combined Science (Trilogy) and R.E (Short Course) Additional English and Mathematics Retain three subjects from Year 9 and drop two others Some may opt to pick up one new subject in place of a subject currently studied.
-These options are: Psychology, Business Studies or Media (9 GCSEs) (6 GCSEs) (3 GCSEs)
+Summary of Options Pathways Pathway Core Subjects Option 1 Further Options Triple Science Pathway You will be told by the Head of Science if you can take this pathway Mathematics, English Language, English Literature, Biology, Chemistry, Physics and R.E (Short Course) Select one from: History, Geography, French, German, Spanish Select two additional subjects: These options are: History, Geography, Modern Foreign Language (French, German and Spanish), Art & Design, Drama, Music, Performing Arts BTEC, Photography, BTEC IT, Computer Science, Physical Education, Design & Technology, Food Preparation and Nutrition, Sports Studies, (10 GCSEs) (7 GCSEs) (1 GCSE) You can only select one of these subjects: Psychology, Economics, Media (2 GCSEs) EBacc Pathway Mathematics, English Language, English Literature, Combined Science (Trilogy) and R.E (Short Course) Keep one from: History, Geography Keep one from: French, German, Spanish Select two additional subjects: These options are: History, Geography, Modern Foreign Language (French, German and Spanish), Art & Design, Drama, Music, Performing Arts BTEC, Photography, BTEC IT, Computer Science, Physical Education, Design & Technology, Food Preparation and Nutrition, Sports Studies, You can only select one of these subjects: Psychology, Economics, Business (10 GCSEs) (6 GCSEs) (2 GCSEs) Studies, Media (2 GCSEs)